miketui/middle/OEBPS/chapters_src/25-Chapter-XIV-The-Impact-of-AI-on-the-Beauty-Industry_final.md

 c) Ensuring data privacy and addressing algorithmic bias
 d) Slowing down the product development process

-**Answer:** c - Ensuring data privacy and addressing algorithmic bias are key challenges that require careful attention to ethical AI implementation and transparent frameworks.

 ### Question 4
 How can hairstylists best utilize AI in their practice?